Best Baby Kick Counter Apps in 2026

 ★ 4.8 Free

-Count the Kicks is the most mission-driven app on this list.
+Count the Kicks is the best dedicated kick counter app on this list.
 It was created by a nonprofit organization focused on stillbirth prevention through fetal movement awareness.
-The app's entire purpose is helping pregnant women track their baby's kicks and understand when changes in movement patterns warrant medical attention.
+The app’s purpose is to help pregnant people track movements and understand when a change in pattern may warrant medical attention.

-Count the Kicks is completely free with no premium tier and no ads.
-It doesn't include pregnancy tracking, meditation, or any other features.
-It does one thing — kick counting — and it does it with clear purpose and excellent design.
-The nonprofit backing means the app's motivation is health outcomes, not revenue.
+Count the Kicks is completely free, with no premium tier and no ads.
+It does not include pregnancy tracking, meditation, or labor tools.
+It does one thing — kick counting — with clear education and a health-focused mission.

 What's good